BugHunter1886/Instagram-Followers/README.md

 # Instagram-Followers
 A light weight program that let's you see which users don't follow you back and which users you don't follow back.
-The data are imported manually by requesting your them from Meta.
+The data are imported manually by requesting them from Meta.
 The program only proccess them locally.

-Python Requirement:
+Requirements:

 You must have Python installed to run this program.
 If you don't have Python installed, you can download it from https://www.python.org/downloads/.